 - Over 50 percent of the population is under the age of 18.
 That means there are many children in Mexico.
 It is hard to raise enough food to feed all the people who live here.
 Mexico must buy food from other countries.

 - The capital city of Mexico is Mexico City.
-Mexico City is a very polluted city.
+Mexico City is a very polluted city but the government are trying to improve conditions.

 - Mexico has over 1,964,375 square miles of land.